santoshmn26/Lilypro58-build-log/Keymaps/Readme.md

 qmk json2c <json_file>
 ```

-This generate a output with the keymaps configurations copy this to the clip board
+This generates an output with the keymaps configurations copy this to the clipboard

-Next navigate to
+Next, navigate to

 ```
 qmk_firmware/keyboards/lily58/keymaps/default
 ```

-Now open the file keymap.c and replace the keymap configurations with the output new keymaps copied to the clip board
+Now open the file keymap.c and replace the keymap configurations with the output new keymaps copied to the clipboard

-Next save the file and exit
+Next, save the file and exit

-Next execute the following commands to generate a hex file
+Next, execute the following commands to generate a hex file

 ```
 qmk compile -km default
 qmk compile -kb default
 ```

-Next open the qmk toolbox
+Next, open the qmk toolbox

 ```
 1. Browse to the hex file location
 2. Select the pro micro used in the keyboard it is usually atmega32u4
-3. Click on the reset button on the left pcb (Master side)
+3. Click on the reset button on the left PCB (Master side)
 4. Click on Flash
 ```